bridgecrewio/checkov/docs/2.Concepts/Evaluations.md

 }
 ```

-To ensure coverage of objects within these modules, you can instruct checkov to scan the `.terraform` directory, after a `terraform init`, which will have retreived the third party modules and any associated `.tf` files.
+To ensure coverage of objects within these modules, you can instruct checkov to scan the `.terraform` directory, after a `terraform init`, which will have retrieved the third party modules and any associated `.tf` files.

 ```sh
 terraform init